 - Put 250ml of milk in to a pan and put the salmon, haddock, prawns and parsley in to it.
-Bring the milk to the boil and then simmer for 5 minutes.240 g salmon, 220 g smoked haddock, 150 g prawns, 250 ml milk, 10 g fresh parsley
+Bring the milk to the boil and then simmer for 5 minutes.240 g Salmon fillet, 220 g Smoked haddock, 150 g King prawns, 250 ml Whole milk, 10 g Fresh parsley

 - Using a slotted spoon, lift the fish out and place in a large baking dish.
 Mix round so the fish flakes up.